The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=E6

-If $H\cong 3\cdot \Alt(7)$ then $H$ always stabilizes a line on $L(E_6)$ by \cite{craven2017}.
-If $H\cong 3\cdot\Alt(6)$ and $p=2$ we use \cite[Proposition 10.3]{craven2019un}, which states that $H$ is always strongly imprimitive.
+The rest of the proof deals with the case where $H\cong 3\cdot\Alt(6)$, so assume this from now on.
+If $p=2$ we use \cite[Proposition 10.3]{craven2019un}, which states that $H$ is always strongly imprimitive.
 For $p=5$ this result is proved in \cite{craven2017}, but we offer a shorter alternative proof below.
-Finally, for $p=0$ in \cite{craven2017} we showed that $H$ is Lie imprimitive but not strongly imprimitive.
+Finally, for $p=0$ in \cite{craven2017} we showed that $H$ is Lie imprimitive but did not show strong imprimitivity.

 Thus suppose that $H\leq \mb X$ for some maximal, connected, positive-dimensional subgroup $\mb X$, which are listed, for example, in \cite{liebeckseitz2004} or \cite[Theorem 3.1]{thomas2016}.
 Note that $\mb X$ cannot split over $Z(\mbG)$, which severely curtails the possibilities for $\mb X$, to $A_5A_1$, an $A_5$-parabolic subgroup, $A_2A_2A_2$, and $A_2G_2$.